josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

     F --> G["Operational capability"]
 ```

-Training is therefore not simply expenditure consumed by personnel.

-It is part of the conversion process between:
+Training is therefore part of the conversion process between:

 > **people on establishment**